 Anmeldung is the process of registering yourself to a German address.
 This is a requirement of your visa (unless you apply from outside of Germany).
 The Bürgeramt is the local office where you can submit your Anmeldung forms.

-To complete your Anmeldung, you’ll need two forms: the “Anmeldung bei der Meldebehörde” is the application form to register yourself at your primary residence, while the “Einzugsbestätigung des Wohnungsgebers” is a form that your landlord – or primary tenant – has to fill out to officially confirm that you now live at this address.
+To complete your Anmeldung, you’ll need two forms: the “Anmeldung bei der Meldebehörde” is the application form to register yourself at your primary residence, while the “Einzugsbestätigung des Wohnungsgebers” is a form that your landlord – or main tenant – has to fill out to officially confirm that you now live at this address.

 Both forms and more information can be found here (use Google Translate).